Richmond Fund for Children and Youth FY 2025-2028 Request for Proposals Frequently Asked Questions (FAQ)

 Grant Awards

-The initial contract is for a one-year period (July 1, 2021, through June 30, 2022) with the option to renew for two additional one-year periods based on available grant funds, satisfactory evaluation, grant monitoring reports, and overall grant performance.
+The contract is for a three-year period (January 1, 2025, through December 31, 2027) based on available grant funds, satisfactory evaluation, grant monitoring reports, and overall grant performance.
 This information can be found on page 17 of the RFP.

 What is the appropriate period in which organizations can use grant funds to support their proposed program or project?
 Is this period flexible for organizations who offer summer programming?

-Due to our initial grant period of July 1, 2021, to June 30, 2022, the portion of the program that occurs outside of the grant period would be ineligible for funding or reimbursement.
+All grant funds must be used during the grant period of January 1, 2025, to December 31, 2027, the portion of the program that occurs outside of the grant period would be ineligible for funding or reimbursement.
 Programming that takes place within the funding cycle would be eligible for funding.

 Other RFP Inquiries

-Does the 10-page limit on the Proposal Narrative form include the prompts?
+Does the 12-page limit on the Proposal Narrative form include the prompts?

 In regard to Step 5: Proposal Submission & Acknowledgement on page 45 of the RFP, can you please confirm whether a business license needs to be submitted with the proposal?